 The majority of Chinese consumers, especially from the mainland, identify products and companies only by their Chinese names or trademarks.
 Although you might have registered your trademark in English, you may want to get a step ahead and control how Chinese consumers will refer to your company, products, or services.
 Furthermore, be advised that although you may have registered your trademark in English, third parties may still register the Chinese equivalent.

 When entering the Chinese market, a considerable amount of thought should be given to deciding which should be the Chinese equivalent of your mark for local consumers.
-Many times a “simple” and straightforward translation may damage your brand's image.
-Take Pepsi’s blooper when deciding the Chinese version of their slogan “Come alive with the Pepsi Generation”, the Chinese version (translation) was “Pepsi brings your ancestors back from the grave”… just imagine the general disappointment or fear it brought to son-in-laws.
+Many times, a “simple” and straightforward translation may damage your brand's image.
+Take Pepsi’s blooper when deciding the Chinese version of their slogan “Come alive with the Pepsi Generation”, the Chinese version (translation) was “Pepsi brings your ancestors back from the grave”… just imagine the general disappointment or fear it brought to sons-in-law.

 The Chinese version of your trademark is one that should be created by marketing experts that are native speakers.
 Depending on the pros and cons, one may opt for the Chinese version of the mark to be a translation, transliteration or simply a phonetic equivalency.
 However, consideration must be given to how a trademark will be perceived through the different dialects.
 What may work in Cantonese will not necessarily work in Mandarin.
-Furthermore, since Chinese characters are ideograms (graphic symbols that represent concepts or ideas), which characters should be used, whether simplified and non-simplified characters, is something that will also have be analyzed by marketing specialists.
+Furthermore, since Chinese characters are ideograms (graphic symbols that represent concepts or ideas), which characters should be used, whether simplified and non-simplified characters, is something that will also have to be analyzed by marketing specialists.
 Google translate just won’t cut it…

 Protecting your trademark in Hong Kong and Macau